 Our History of Protecting Fathers’ Rights in Custody Battles

 Our child custody attorneys have a long history of helping fathers obtain custody agreements that best meet their needs and those of their children.
-Our team of custody lawyers at MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC will be by your side to ensure that your rights as a father are well-represented as you go through the process of determining how the custody of your children will be structured.
+Our team of custody lawyers at Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC will be by your side to ensure that your rights as a father are well-represented as you go through the process of determining how the custody of your children will be structured.

 There are different types of custody, and the court will decide based on what’s in the child’s best interests.
 A judge will focus on what’s good for your child, not on what you want or what the mother wants either.
 The best approach is to make the case that what you want is in your child’s best interests.
 We’ll put our experience and resources to work to help you make that case.

 What Are the Rights of the Father in a Custody Dispute?

 New Jersey’s child custody statute is gender-neutral.
 There’s no presumption that a mother or father is entitled to, or barred from, custody.
 It is presumed that a child is better off when both parents are involved in their life in some capacity.
 New Jersey law NJSA 9:2-4 makes clear that both parents have a right to custody unless evidence proves it’s not in the child’s best interests.